 Locating a Raised Garden Bed

 Build your beds somewhere that receives at least five to six hours of daily sunlight — the more, the better!
 Orient them north to south to prevent plants from shading each other out.
+And be sure there is a nearby water source for irrigation.

 Filling a Raised Garden Bed